qubic-li/.github/profile/README.md

 2. [Information for HiveOs Users](https://github.com/qubic-li/hiveos)

 ## Qubic Monero (XMR) Mining
-As part of the Qubic Outsourced Computation initiative we built a POC in which the Qubic AI Trainers mine partially Monero.
+As part of the Qubic Outsourced Computation initiative we built a PoC in which the Qubic AI Trainers mine partially Monero.
 Currently there is a 50/50 portion between Qubic Ai Training and Monero XMR Mining.

 Qubic has built it's own Monero Pool to demonstrate how a 3rd party can profit from the Qubic compute power.